contentful/contentful-persistence.swift/README.md

 The mapping of Contentful fields to your data model entities will be derived automatically, but you can also customize it, by implementing the `static func mapping() -> [FieldName: String]?` on your class.

-Here is an example of a model class:
+Below is an example of a model class.
+Note that for custom date fields, this library can't store `Date` types; use `String` instead and map to `Date` after fetching from CoreData.
+For `sys` properties however, `Date` should be used

 ```swift
 import Foundation